 Justice Department Withdraws Subpoenas in John Brennan Investigation

-The months-long investigation into John Brennan is one of several criminal probes launched by the Justice Department against perceived adversaries of former President Donald Trump.
-It centers on a key grievance of the Republican president: the U.S. intelligence community's assessment that Russia interfered in the 2016 presidential campaign to aid Trump's victory over Democratic nominee Hillary Clinton.
+The investigation, which has been ongoing for months, is one of several criminal probes opened by the Justice Department against perceived adversaries of President Donald Trump.
+It centres on the intelligence community's finding that Russia interfered in the 2016 presidential election on Trump's behalf.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list

-The subpoenas were issued following a shakeup in the Justice Department team leading the investigation.
-A career national security prosecutor in Florida, who had been handling the inquiry, left the case after expressing doubts about the legal viability of a potential criminal case.
-On Monday, the Justice Department installed Joe diGenova, a Trump loyalist and former U.S. attorney in Washington during the Reagan administration, as a counselor to the attorney general to work on the Brennan investigation.
+The subpoenas were issued after a shakeup in the Justice Department team leading the investigation.
+A career national security prosecutor in Florida left the case after expressing doubts about the legal viability of a potential criminal case.
+The department then appointed Joe diGenova, a Trump loyalist and former US attorney in Washington, as a counselor to the attorney general to work on the investigation.

 Pickt after-article banner — collaborative shopping lists app with family illustration